prodgerlab/TransBiota/README.md

 # TransBiota
-Repository with all the codes used to analyze the data and generate the figures presented in the draft paper "The Neovaginal Microbiota, Symptoms, and Local Immune Correlates in Transfeminine Individuals with Penile Inversion Vaginoplasty"
+Repository with the codes used to analyze the data and generate the figures presented in different draft papers linked to the TransBiota Project:

+- "The Neovaginal Microbiota, Symptoms, and Local Immune Correlates in Transfeminine Individuals with Penile Inversion Vaginoplasty"
+- "The Futility of Nugent Scoring as a Diagnostic Tool for Neovaginal Bacterial Dysbiosis in Transfeminine People"